-The PNG LNG Offshore project started operations in 2012 and is owned by Exxon Mobil, Oil Search, Kumul Petroleum Holdings, Santos, JX Nippon Oil & Gas Exploration, and Mineral Resources Development.
+The PNG LNG Offshore project started operations in 2012 and is owned by Santos, Exxon Mobil, Kumul Petroleum Holdings, JX Nippon Oil & Gas Exploration, and Mineral Resources Development.

 The PNG LNG Offshore project is associated with the 292km PNG LNG Onshore.

 About Exxon Mobil

 Exxon Mobil Corp (ExxonMobil) is an integrated oil and gas company that discovers, explores , develops and produces crude oil, natural gas and natural gas liquids.
 It carries out the refining of crude oil; produces, transports, trades and sells petroleum products; and manufactures lube basestocks and finished lubricants.
 The company also manufactures and markets commodity petrochemicals including olefins, aromatics, polyethylene and polypropylene plastics and a wide variety of specialty products.
 It operates through a network of manufacturing plants, transportation systems, and distribution centers.
 The company has operational presence in North America, Latin America, Asia Pacific, Europe, the Middle East and Africa.
 ExxonMobil is headquartered in Irving, Texas, the US.